-One early influence on my drawing style, were several reprints of Thomas Nast’s early cartoons for the Harper’s Weekly Magazine, which led to the downfall of ‘Boss’ Tweed.
-I probably discovered these on the library shelves back in Durand, Michigan, and I can see where I got a lot of my early fascination with caricatures, and dense cross-hatching techniques.
+One early influence on my drawing style, were several reprints of Thomas Nast’s early cartoons for the Harper’s Weekly Magazine, which I discovered on one of my trips to the library.
+I can see where I got a lot of my early fascination with caricatures, and dense cross-hatching techniques.

 I was also struck early on by Sir John Tenniel’s illustrations for the ‘Alice’ books.
 Similar dense crosshatching, and use of caricature methods, but with a better sense of black/white balance.
 Interestingly, Tenniel was also primarily an editorial cartoonist, who did a lot of work for ‘Punch’ magazine, and who snuck a lot of political likenesses into the ‘Alice’ illustrations.
 I remember copying this illustration for an art class assignment in high school, and it was very helpful in dissecting the way the picture was put together.